$\infty$-Dold-Kan correspondence via representation theory: Enhancement of a quiver with relations

+where $F$ is in the obvious inclusion where we add zero objects in positions $(i,i+1)$ and the functor $G$ sends \eqref{2} to \eqref{acyclic3}.
+Indeed, we observe that \eqref{acyclic3} can be easily converted to a complex of modules over $kA_n/I$.
+Let us prove that these are indeed equivalences.
+In one direction, the composition $GF$ is the identity functor and in the other direction, there is a natural isomorphism of $FG$ to the identity functor on $\D^{A(n,2)}(e)$ given by the zig-zag of quasi-isomorphisms.\end{proof}

 The structure of strict full subderivators was the key to construct the enhancement for the derived category of $A_n$ with relations given by the ideal $I$.
 However, whether this structure can enhance a generic quiver with relations is still an open question.
-Indeed, the most intuitive poset we can think about as enhancement of $\mathrm{D(kA_n/I)}$ is without the arrows between the acyclic objects, however, they play a fundamental role from the homotopy theory point of view.
-We now explain better why through an example on $A(n,4)$.
-Suppose that those arrows are not necessary, then the restriction of the following inclusion
+Indeed, the most intuitive poset we would draw to enhance $\mathrm{D(kA_n/I)}$ is without the arrows between the acyclic objects, however, they play a fundamental role from the homotopy theory point of view.
+We now explain better why through an example on $A(4,2)$.
+Let $\tilde{A}(4,2,-)$ be the following poset